SearchStax Help Center

 • Rules: Site Search rules are activated by a trigger phrase found in the query.
 If the phrase is present, the rule can apply a Ranking multiplier to a field, or calculate a relevance score from a formula and boost it.

 All boost multipliers are “1” by default.
-Ranking boosts can be set by a UI slider over the range 1-100.
-Rule boosts have similar sliders but for the range 1-50.
+The sliders let you raise the boost over a range of 1 to 100.
 In practice, one must experiment with boost values to see how much amplification is desired.

 When you set boost values in Site Search, remember to scroll down the screen and Publish them.